osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 Uom is the unit of measure for the Property.
 The Uom of a Property may be specified by the name or the abbreviation.
 The names and abbreviations of Uoms are case sensitive.

-The InterpolationMode and Uom of a Property can be overriden on the stream.
-For more information, see [Sds Streams](xref:sdsStreams#propertyoverrides).
+The InterpolationMode and Uom of a Property can be overridden on the stream.
+For more information, see [Streams](xref:sdsStreams#propertyoverrides).

 ## Supported Units of Measure